hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 ```

 ## rrdcached
-This seems to relate to **pvestatd**, which is a service that deals with status and graphs.
+This seems to relate to **pvestatd**, a service that deals with status and graphs.

 https://pve.proxmox.com/wiki/Service_daemons